 Where can you work?

-- Industries in decline: export, shipbuilding.
+- Industries in decline: construction.

 - Major companies: Hellenic Petroleum, ANT1 Group, Hellenic Telecommunications Organisation (OTE), Intracom, Vodafone Greece, ANEK Lines, National Bank of Greece, Alpha Bank, Attica Group.

 - Average working hours: the usual week is 40 hours.

 - Holidays: minimum 20 days per year, 24 for those working a 6-day week.

 - Tax rates: foreign residents employed in Greece are only taxed on Greek income.
 Income tax rates are progressive, ranging from 22% to 45% (in 2016).
 The first €12,000 of income is tax exempt.
 Don't forget to check your UK tax and National Insurance position with HM Revenue & Customs (HMRC) to ensure that you are not losing any UK pension rights.